YiroTen/scripts4docking/README.md

-your config.txt file should look like this, you should remove the "ligand" and "out" line that originally came from vina and you should add the exhaustiveness and number of modes lines, in this example an exhaustivenes of 8 and only the first (best mode) is going to be at the out.pdbqt file
+your config.txt file should look like this, you should remove the "ligand" and "out" line that originally came from vina and you should add the exhaustiveness and number of modes lines, in this example an exhaustivenes of 8 and only the first (best mode) is going to be at the out.pdbqt file.

 This script is thinked to be used in Ubuntu enviroment